KEYS

-KEYS (1440 kHz) is a commercial AM radio station in Corpus Christi, Texas.
-It has a talk radio format and is owned by Malkan AM Associates, L.P.
-The studios and offices are on Leopard Street in Corpus Christi.
+KEYS (1440 AM) is a commercial radio station licensed to Corpus Christi, Texas, United States.
+Owned by Malkan AM Associates, L.P., it features a conservative talk format, with studios and offices are on Leopard Street in Corpus Christi.

-By day, KEYS is powered at 1,000 watts non-directional.
-But at night, to protect other stations on 1440 AM from interference, it reduces power to 199 watts.
-The transmitter is on Agnes Street near Flato Road in Corpus Christi.
-Programming is also heard on 250-watt FM translator K254DH at 98.7 MHz.
+KEYS's transmitter is sited on Agnes Street near Flato Road in Corpus Christi.
+Programming is also heard on low-power FM translator K254DH at 98.7 MHz.